im-open/process-cypress-test-results/README.md

 # process-cypress-test-results

 This action works in conjunction with another step that runs `cypress run --reporter mochawesome `.
 This action takes the generated results json file and creates a Status Check or PR Comment depending on the flags set with the test outcome.

-This action does not run the Cypress tests itself.
+This action does not run the Cypress tests itself and it can only process one results file at a time.

 * [Failures](#failures)
 * [Limitations](#limitations)